aasthha0421/Data-Warehouse-Project/README.md

 - Joining CRM and ERP data when the customer and product keys were formatted differently
 - Deciding how to handle NULLs and invalid values without silently losing information
-- Understanding which transformations belong in Silver vs. Gold *(Replace or expand these with your own experience, since specific stories stand out in interviews.)*
+- Understanding which transformations belong in Silver vs. Gold

 ---